WebAssembly/exception-handling/document/core/text/modules.rst

 Imports
 ~~~~~~~

-The descriptors in imports can bind a symbolic function, table, memory, event, or global :ref:`identifier <text-id>`.
+The descriptors in imports can bind a symbolic function, table, memory, exception, or global :ref:`identifier <text-id>`.

 .. math::
    \begin{array}{llclll}